Genera1Developer/Project-Auto/SECURITY.md

 **Review and Updates**

 This plan will be reviewed and updated annually, or as needed, to reflect changes in the threat landscape and best practices for web proxy security.

+**New Files**

+In addition to the existing SECURITY.md file, the following new files may also be necessary to support the security implementation plan:

+* **SECURITY-POLICY.md:** This file should outline the specific security policies and procedures that must be followed by all users and administrators of the web proxy.
+* **INCIDENT-RESPONSE-PLAN.md:** This file should document the detailed steps to be taken in the event of a security breach or incident.
+* **CONFIGURATION-MANAGEMENT-PLAN.md:** This file should provide guidance on how to use configuration management tools to ensure consistent and secure configurations across all proxy servers.
+* **LOG-RETENTION-POLICY.md:** This file should specify the guidelines for how long security logs will be retained and archived.